Health and Safety

 The health and safety of all who enter the Museum is of primary importance.
 Therefore as you visit the San Jacinto Museum, please follow these guidelines:

-All visitors age 5 and up are required to wear a mask or other face covering.
+All visitors age 5 and up are encouraged to wear a mask or other face covering.
 Adults may decide if their children under five years of age will wear a mask.

-All visitors must wash or sanitize their hands as they begin their visit at the museum.
+All visitors are encouraged to wash or sanitize their hands as they begin their visit at the museum.
 They are encouraged to do so again before leaving.
 For convenience, sanitation stations are available throughout the museum.